vekatze/neut/book/src/basics-of-modules.md

 ## Module

-A module in Neut is a directory that contains a file named `module.ens`.
+A module in Neut is a directory (and its contents) that contains a file named `module.ens`.
 As we've already seen, we can create a module by calling `neut create MODULE_NAME`:

 ```sh
 neut create hey